privacybydesign/irma-frontend-packages/examples/browser/yivi-web/README.md

 ```

 To run the example, the `public` directory can simply be hosted using an HTTP
 server.
-You can use the [`yivi` CLI tool](https://github.com/privacybydesign/yivigo/releases/latest)
+You can use the [`irma` CLI tool](https://github.com/privacybydesign/irmago/releases/latest)
 to do this.

 ```bash